 - 1. Identify the basic content of the Bible. - 2.
 Utilize sound methods and resources for interpreting the Bible. - 3.
-Articulate the essentials of the Christian faith. - Integrate the Wesleyan holiness theological perspective with the practice of Christian ministry. - 5.
-Nurture the Christlike life as informed by Scripture and Christian thought. - 6.
-Apply a Christian worldview to contemporary critical issues. - 7.
-Cultivate lifelong learning skills in relation to Bible and theology.
+Articulate the essentials of the Christian faith. - Nurture the Christlike life as informed by Scripture and Christian thought.
+4. - Apply a Christian worldview to contemporary critical issues.
+5.